 Speak out about your emission savings

-Journalists, bloggers and people with many followers on social media often have a tremendous audience size.
+Journalists, bloggers and people with many followers on social media have a tremendous audience size.
 With this comes the potential to shape travel culture in a more sustainable direction.
-If you reference our work that helps our eco-focused company gain visibility and grow.
+When you reference our work that helps our eco-focused company gain visibility and grow.